Topology-based analysis of genes that regulate ovariole number in D. melanogaster reveals putative functional gene modules.

 References

 Gene protein sequence evolution can predict the rapid divergence of ovariole numbers in Drosophila.
 C.A.
-Whittle, C. G. Extavour bioRxiv, 556080 (2024).
+Whittle, C. G. Extavour Genome Biology and Evolution, in press (2024).
 [PubMed]

 Distinct gene expression dynamics in germ line and somatic tissue during ovariole morphogenesis in Drosophila melanogaster.
 Tarikere, S., Ylla, G. and Extavour C.G.
 G3: Genes, Genomes, Genetics, Sep 6;jkab305. doi: 10.1093/g3journal/jkab305 (2021).
 [PubMed]